A Secret History Unfolds at Bletchley Park

 The truth is, there were several Enigma machines and the process of cracking their codes went on - mostly at Bletchley Park - throughout the war.

 What Can You See at Bletchley Park?

 - Nine Enigma machines, including one on loan from the the US National Crytologic Museum; another, used in the Spanish Civil War on loan from the Spanish Army Museum in Toledo, Spain, and a rare Abwehr Enigma used by the German SS.

 - SG41 - a German cipher machine intended to replace Enigma.
 This machine actually defeated the experts at Bletchley

-- Colossus, an early tape reading, code breaking computer and the world's first electronic computer.
+- Fragments of Colossus, an early tape reading, code breaking computer and the world's first electronic computer.
 Colossus helped Allied commanders ensure that the Germans had fallen for the disinformation that concealed the D-Day landings.

 - A reconstructed Bombe machine, another early computer, that made decoding large numbers of Enigma messages possible.